Welcome to the Day Surgery Unit at Tetbury Hospital.

-Welcome to Day Surgery at Tetbury Hospital.
 Thank you for choosing our hospital to have your operation.
 We hope you have a relaxing stay.
-This section will provide you with important information and will help you prepare for your stay before and after your procedure.
+Please read the below information which will help you prepare for your stay before and after your procedure.

-For any further information, please feel free to contact the hospital reception and ask to speak to one of the day surgery staff, we are normally available Monday to Friday, between 8am and 5pm.
+If you require any further information, please contact the hospital reception and ask to speak to one of the day surgery staff, we are normally available Monday to Friday, between 8am and 5pm.

 Before your operation date

 Depending on your age, health, type of surgery and anaesthetic, you may be asked to come to the hospital for pre-operative tests.
-These may include blood tests, ECG, routine MRSA swabs and chest X-ray.
-You will have been given a health questionnaire to complete, this is essential in this process so please make sure you have submitted it as soon as possible.
-We normally complete these with you after your out-patient appointment.
+These may include blood tests, ECG, routine MRSA swabs and chest x-ray.
+You will have been given a health questionnaire to complete, this is essential in this process so please make sure you have submitted this as soon as possible.
+We normally complete these with you after your outpatient appointment.

 If you are unwell